An Extended VIIRS-like Artificial Nighttime Light Data Reconstruction (1986-2024): Technical Validation

 \subsection{Ablation study}

 To precisely evaluate the actual efficacy and contribution of each component within our proposed framework, we designed a series of ablation studies.
 Our model architecture, built upon a U-Net foundation, integrates SRF, MA and DFR.
 Its core objective is to overcome the prevalent issues of underestimation and omission of target details found in current methods.
-We conducted these studies by systematically removing each novel module to validate its effectiveness and contribution, with the results summarized in Table. \ref{tb5}.
+We conducted these studies by systematically removing each novel module to validate its effectiveness and contribution, with the results summarized in Table. \ref{tb6}.

-\paragraph{Validation of the Decoder:} We dissected the contributions of the two core modules within the decoder:
+\paragraph{Analysis of the decoder} We dissected the contributions of the two core modules within the decoder:

 The inclusion of the SRF module improved the R² by 0.0056 and decreased the RMSE by 0.0089.
 While this numerical contribution is modest compared to the MA module, the SRF plays a crucial qualitative role.
 It guides the network to focus on key structural information and optimize the prediction of fine details, thereby proving its significant design value.Conversely, the MA module is the primary source of performance gain in the decoder.
 Removing it causes a sharp decline in model performance: the R² decreases by 0.0148, the RMSE increases by 0.0370, and the UIQI drops significantly by 0.0199.
-This result demonstrates that the MA effectively aggregates multi-level features and substantially enhances the model's overall performance.
+This result demonstrates that the MA effectively aggregates multi-level features and substantially enhances the model's overall performance. \paragraph{Analysis of the refiner}

-\paragraph{Analysis of the Refiner:} We conducted a holistic ablation analysis on the DFR module located at the end of the model to assess its necessity as a post-processing optimization step.
+We conducted a holistic ablation analysis on the DFR module located at the end of the model to assess its necessity as a post-processing optimization step.
 We directly compared the full model equipped with the DFR against its counterpart without the module.

 The results show that the introduction of the DFR module brought comprehensive performance enhancements: the R² increased by 0.0108, surpassing the 0.8 mark for the first time, while the RMSE correspondingly decreased by 0.0277, reaching a new minimum of 0.9965.
 Particularly noteworthy is the significant increase of 0.0185 in the UIQI, which directly reflects the high consistency of the predicted results with the ground truth labels in terms of structure, luminance, and contrast.
 This proves that the DFR module effectively performs a secondary refinement on the feature maps output by the decoder, significantly improving the visual quality and structural fidelity of the final output, and thereby further addressing the structral omission this study aims to solve.